 If you or someone you know is struggling with a drinking problem, don’t wait any longer.
 Countless treatment options can help them conquer their addiction and manage any withdrawal symptoms.
 Remember, quitting potent drugs alone can be life-threatening.
 It’s essential to have the support and supervision of drug addiction specialists by your side.

 At Lighthouse Recovery Institute, we believe in offering customized alcohol abuse treatment plans for those struggling with drug abuse.
-On a case-by-case basis, we look at each program to cater to whatever your needs are to get better and walk towards recovery.
+On a case-by-case basis, we look at each program to cater to your needs and get better and walk towards recovery.
 From detoxification programs to group meetings and more, everyone in our team is committed to helping you win the struggle with addiction.